vuolter/Broadway/README.md

 designed for the **SanDisk Sansa Clip Zip** device, like *Ekaran*, but **more**...

- - The most complex Rockbox theme for this device all around
+ - The most advanced Rockbox theme for this device all around
  - Code written to be clean and neat according the latest Rockbox specifications
  - Improved radio info and track info recognition
  - Display signal strength and audio channels in fm radio screen